Raymondvonz/CodeWords/W7/readme.md

 ### A

-This week's class starts with paper prototyping, we worked in a group to share our ideal on how we gonna interpret the text we picked.
-I found taht doing prototypes helpful for me to quickly test initial ideas.
+This week's class starts with paper prototyping, we worked in a group to share our ideal on how we gonna interpret the text we picked and how these prototypes will help us develop our code.
+I found that doing prototypes are helpful for me to quickly test my initial ideas.
 They can be quickly modified, which means l can realize a bounch of my ideals easily.
 I made a stop motion gif showing my paper prototype.